 If you mostly have your money situation under control but want better charts and graphs for your finances, Personal Capital is the best option.
-Personal Capital is actually a full-featured investment manager for hire, but its free personal finance dashboard is available for anyone and is packed with features.
+It actually is a full-featured investment manager for hire, but its free personal finance dashboard is available for anyone who signs up and is packed with features.

 Specific to expenses, Personal Capital automatically tracks and categorizes every expense you make on a linked credit or debit card.
-From there, the app creates charts showing your monthly cash flow with an ability to break down expenses by category and dig in deeper where you see concerning spending habits.
-It isn’t great for budgeting, but is powerful for tracking your finances overall, particularly your investments.
+From there, the app creates charts showing your monthly cash flow with an ability to break down expenses by category and dig deeper into where you see concerning spending habits.
+It isn’t great for budgeting but is powerful for tracking your finances overall, particularly your investments.

-Like Mint, Intuit is the clear leader in this space as well through its popular QuickBooks program.
+Like Mint, Intuit is the clear leader in this space through its popular QuickBooks program.
 QuickBooks comes in various versions and editions depending on your computer and business needs.
-While it is far from perfect, it is the biggest and best option currently to wrap up your entire business management, including expense tracking, contract management, and payroll, all in one app.
+While it is far from perfect, it currently is the most prominent and best option to wrap up your entire business management, including expense tracking, contract management, and payroll, all in one app.

-Wally is an integrated expense tracker app that provides insights into your spending habits using artificial intelligence and other trendy technologies.
+Wally is an integrated expense tracker app that provides insights into your spending habits by syncing with your financial accounts.
 Wally has a big focus on expenses and presents feedback and useful information on your spending, but it also has a social feature for shared expenses.
 For example, if you share utilities with a roommate, Wally can track those expenses.

-No list of expense tracker apps would be complete without a mention of Mint, the best known personal finance tool around.
-Mint is great because it is free, supports a wide range of banks and lenders and comes from one of the largest and most trusted names in financial software, Intuit.
+No list of expense tracker apps would be complete without a mention of Mint, one of the best-known personal finance tools around.
+Mint is great because it is free, supports a wide range of banks and lenders, and comes from one of the largest and most trusted names in financial software, Intuit.
 With this app, you are receiving help with budgeting, expense tracking, credit monitoring, and bills.

-However (there’s always a however, right?), while Mint is one of the oldest and most full-featured expense tracker app options, it isn’t perfect.
-There are plenty of bugs in the software, and new features are slow to release since Intuit bought the app in 2009.
-And if you do find a bug or a problem in your account, getting support can sometimes be hard.
+However, while Mint is one of the oldest and most full-featured expense tracker app options, it isn’t perfect.
+There are a handful of bugs in the software, and new features are slow to release since Intuit bought the app in 2009.
+If you find a bug or a problem in your account, getting support sometimes can be a challenge.

 YNAB stands for You Need a Budget.
-The folks behind this app seriously believe that and worked hard to build an app specifically focused on budgeting and expense tracking.
-The app takes a unique philosophy to budgeting.
-Users are forced to give every dollar they earn a job, whether it is related to savings, expenses or investments, and the app uses that to show user budgets.
+The folks behind this app worked hard to build an app specifically focused on budgeting and expense tracking.
+The app takes an uncommon philosophy of budgeting.
+Users are forced to give a job to every dollar they earn, whether it is related to savings, expenses, or investments, and the app uses that to show user budgets.

 The original version allowed for manual expense tracking only, though the newer update allows you to automatically import expenses from a linked bank account as well.
 It isn’t perfect for everyone, but if you want to start budgeting and need help getting the process moving, YNAB is likely a good fit for your needs.

-Envelope budgeting is a style of budgeting where you literally put cash in envelopes at the start of the month, and you can spend until your envelopes are empty.
+Envelope budgeting is a style of budgeting that involves literally putting cash in envelopes at the start of the month, and you can spend until your envelopes are empty.
 Mvelopes takes that experience online, offering users digital envelopes to store their spending money each month.